 Is the certification adapted to small organisations and structures?

 Yes the certification exercise is adapted to small organisations and structures, just as it is for ISO 9001.
 Because the standard gathers best management practices, small and medium size organizations can benefit from the experience of larger ones.

 It can be if the company decides to document too many unnecessary activities.
 Our recommendation is to concentrate on critical activities, i.e. those which can damage content quality and/or undermine the company’s image if they are not handled properly.

-No, there is no danger of governments using ISAS BCP 9001 as an instrument of control.
+No, there is no danger of governments using ISAS MEDIA 9001 as an instrument of control.
 On the contrary.
 The independent professional audit which is essential to the certification process should make sure that the relation between the media company and the government is transparent.
 In the case of a public service broadcaster, he should provide the evidence that the editorial independence is safeguarded.

-Yes, the International Federation of Journalists, the World Radio and Television Council and the Asia-Pacific Institute for Broadcasting Development support ISAS BCP 9001 standards.
+Yes, the International Federation of Journalists, the World Radio and Television Council and the Asia-Pacific Institute for Broadcasting Development support ISAS MEDIA 9001 standards.
 Other leading organizations such as the European Broadcasting Union, the World Association of Newspapers, the Inter American Press Association, the International Press Institute, and the South East Asia Press Association, have expressed a keen interest in the project.
 The World Federation of Advertisers also joins the universal professional consensus reached around the standards’ guidelines.